ThomasCode92/drive-tutorial/README.md

 Uploading a file to '[uploadthing](https://uploadthing.com/)' works, things that can be approved:

+- [ ] Add "ownership" to files and folders
 - [ ] Upload files to the right folder
 - [ ] Delete file button
 - [ ] Allow files that are not images to be uploaded